Revisiting Walking-in-Place by Introducing Step-Height Control, Elastic Input, and Pseudo-Haptic Feedback: Investigating the Control Parameter: SHeF-WIP

 \subsubsection{Collected data}

-The foot tracker positions during the chasing task were collected to calculate the stepping frequency and maximum height for each step.
-In addition, the distance between the center of the target and that of the blue circle was recorded.
-Further, the walking speed was tracked to obtain the average walking speed and the standard deviation of the walking speed.
+The collected data is as follows: \begin{itemize} \item The foot tracker positions in VR to calculate the stepping frequency and maximum height for each step. \item The distance between the center of the target and that of the blue circle. \item The walking speed to obtain the average walking speed and standard deviation of the walking speed. \item Questions with 6-point scale. \end{itemize}

+The sampling rate of each data was 90 hz.
 Note that the standard deviation does not indicate that of the average walking speed.
-The standard deviation of walking speed was used to gain insight into how stably the participants could maintain a constant speed.
+The standard deviation of walking speed was calculated from the logged walking speeds during the task for each individual participant.
+It is used to gain insight into how stably the participants could maintain a constant speed.

 The participants were asked to answer questions on a 6-point scale from 1 (strongly disagree) to 6 (strongly agree) after each different WIP condition.
-The options were 1) I could control the virtual speed as intended (controllability), 2) I felt a sensation of walking (sense of walking), 3) I felt that the walking experience in the VE was similar to that in real life (realism of walking), 4) I became tired (tiredness), 5) I felt sick (cybersickness), and 6) I like the system (preference).
-After all trials, the participants were asked about their preferred WIP technique and their reasons for that preference.
+Considering the mental load of participants and experiment time, we used a shorter custom questionnaire, rather than using a combination of existing questionnaires, because this would require the participants to answer a large number of questions.
+The questions were 1) I could control the virtual speed as intended (controllability), 2) I felt a sensation of walking (sense of walking), 3) I felt that the walking experience in the VE was similar to that in real life (realism of walking), 4) I became tired (tiredness), 5) I felt sick (cybersickness), and 6) I like the system (preference).
+After all trials, the participants were asked to answer their preferred WIP technique and their reasons for that preference.